davidta555/Multiverse-Final-Portfolio/README.md

 For security reasons, I will avoid using any code snippets and rely on descriptions.

 ### Durable Skills
-The durable skills contains a README file that outlines my contributions to the firm during my apprenticeship.
+The durable skills contains a README file that outlines my contributions to American Express during my apprenticeship.
 I have outlined my different positions I have taken on while working at The Firm at gave some insight into the skills I learned while on these assignments.

-### Techincal Projects
+### Techincal Projects and Certifications
+- Director Approval in Hydra UI
+- Cdaas (content delivery as a service) integration with an annoucement banner in Hydra UI
+- Google Cloud Digital Leader Training Professional Certificate on Coursera

 ## Contact